logicalclocks/logicalclocks.github.io/docs/admin/project.md

 - **Feature Store**: This represents the storage quota for files and directories stored in the `_featurestore.db` dataset in the project.
 This dataset contains all the feature group offline data for the project.
 - **Hive DB**: This represents the storage quota for files and directories stored in the `[projectName].db` dataset in the project.
 This is a general purpose Hive database for the project that can be used for analytics.
-- **Project**: This represents the storage quota for all the data stored on any ohter dataset.
+- **Project**: This represents the storage quota for all the data stored on any other dataset.

-Each storage quota is divided into space quota, i.e. how much space the files can consume, and namespace quota, i.e. how many files and directories there can be.
-If Hopsworks is deployed on-premise using hard drives to store the data, i.e. Hopsworks is not configured to laverage a S3-compliant storage system, the data is replicated across multiple nodes (by default 3) and the space quota takes the replication into consideration.
+Each storage quota is divided into space quota, i.e., how much space the files can consume, and namespace quota, i.e., how many files and directories there can be.
+If Hopsworks is deployed on-premise using hard drives to store the data, i.e., Hopsworks is not configured to store its data in a S3-compliant storage system, the data is replicated across multiple nodes (by default 3) and the space quota takes the replication factor into consideration.
 As an example, a 100MB file stored with a replication factor of 3, will consume 300MB of space quota.

 By default, all storage quotas are disabled and not enforced.
 Administrators can change this default by changing the following configuration in the [Configuration](../admin/variables.md) UI and/or the cluster definition:
 ```